-I recently embarked on my first post-COVID getaway/staycation with my boyfriend and my dog Beau.
+I recently embarked on a getaway/staycation with my boyfriend and my dog Beau.
 We were invited to spend two days in Whistler, which is a quick two-hour drive from Vancouver along the scenic Sea to Sky Highway.
 I love Whistler in the summer!

 Local road trip getaways like this are pretty popular lately since they generally keep you isolated from other people.
 You’re either on the road and in your vehicle, looking at wide-open nature spots, or staying in accommodation that has new policies and practices to keep you safe during COVID times.

 Anyway, travelling to Whistler was a ton of fun and it was great just to get a change of scenery!
 As nice as home can be, I’m sure we can all agree that staring at the same walls day in and day out gets pretty old.

 Being one of the largest ski resorts in North America means that Whistler definitely draws a crowd (normally).
 It is located amidst the beautiful Coast Mountains of British Columbia.
 It’s reminiscent of other ski resort towns around the world in its charm and quaintness, with chalet-style houses and a compact village as the central hub.

 Despite the reputation that Whistler maintains during the winter for various snow sports enthusiasts, the town is actually an amazing destination year-round.
 The views are no less striking during the summer time, looking like a little piece of Switzerland nestled in those mountains.
 The grass is a vibrant green and the mountains are breath-taking every single time you catch a glimpse of them.

 If you’re looking for a quick getaway soon, Whistler should be added to your list of destinations.